 The stars sometimes go separate ways, depending on the size of the site.
 If anything, this is when it seems a bit forced to create drama.
-Eventually, there’ll be a big bang or a frantic walkie-talkie communication and Nick will rush to Katrina (or vise versa).
+Eventually, there will be a big bang or a frantic walkie-talkie communication, and Nick will rush to Katrina (or vice versa).
 It doesn’t happen often and it’s not as dramatic as Ghost Adventures, but it seems contrived.

 Similar to Ghost Adventures, they use qualitative evidence (sensations and emotions) to complement the data collected by the scientific equipment.
 Speaking of the ghost tech…